musicpulpite/blkChain/README.md

 ## API Endpoints
 <a name="api"/>
-By default, the application server is listening on `port 3000` and the websocket server is listening on `port 3001`.
+By default, the application server is listening on and the websocket server is listening on.

 The API responds to the following HTTP requests:

 1. POST `/chain`: Add a new block to the current block chain with the data given in the HTTP body